oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * The `nationalities` array is always visible, but its contents are selectively disclosable.
 * The `sub` element as well as essential verification data (`iss`, `exp`, `cnf`, etc.) are always visible.
-* All other End-User claims are selectively disclosable.
+* All other claims are selectively disclosable.
 * For `address`, the Issuer is using a flat structure, i.e., all the claims in the `address` claim can only be disclosed in full.
 Other options are discussed in (#nested_data).